 What is this wooden box?
 Maybe it’s a toolbox?

 I thought the ground of North Africa is reddish and that kind of washing at first.
-Without notice, I changed the colors brown and gray, which is my favorite.
-The weathering was performed so that he might like.
+Without notice, I changed the colors to brown and gray, which is my favorite.
+The weathering was performed so that he might like it.
 It is self-satisfaction after all.

 I wonder the reconnaissance was at least two cars rather than acting in one.

 Long-range reconnaissance through the harsh nature, found by the enemy, or become stuck in vehicle failure, unexpected out of fuel and water shortages, in case the same timing wireless failure occurred, life is in danger.